eviehoang/employee-tracker/README.md

   ![](images/sshot.png)

-  <h3 align="center">EMPLOYEE TRACKER/h3>
+  <h3 align="center">EMPLOYEE TRACKER</h3>

   <p align="center">
   The Fish-Sea Company seeks to implement an internal employee and department tracking system.
 This system is designed to operate within the terminal and is powered by MYSQL2, JavaScript, and Inquirer.
+The program allows use to view all employees, departments, and roles.
+It also allows the user to update and/or add departments and employees and roles.
   </p>

 </div>